ccsb-scripps/MycoplasmaGenitalium/README.md

 The repository consist in the following folders :
-* cellPACKgpu_Data : the copy of the data folder that is used by cellPACKgpu to load and generate the final 3D models.
+* cellPACK_Data : the copy of the data folder that is used by cellPACKgpu to load and generate the final 3D models.
     * lattices
     * palettes
     * proteins